Why Bridges?

 As the American workforce grows more diverse, it is essential for workers of color and those from low-income backgrounds to be able to gain the economic security of obtaining well-compensated jobs capable of withstanding recessions and downturns.

-The lack of affordable post-secondary education is directly tied to the wage gap we see for Black, Latinx and low-income people throughout their lives.
-Here in Chicago, less than half of households (48%) earn a living wage, according to the Metropolitan Planning Council, and the gap is even worse for Black and Latinx families: less than 30% of Black households and roughly 36% of Latinx households earn a living wage.
+The lack of affordable postsecondary education is directly tied to the wage gap we see for Black, Latine and low-income people throughout their lives.
+Here in Chicago, less than half of households (48%) earn a living wage, according to the Metropolitan Planning Council, and the gap is even worse for Black and Latine families: less than 30% of Black households and roughly 36% of Latine households earn a living wage.